-The people of Okurase have a vision of African villages with safe water and proper sanitation, economic self-sufficiency, improved health and nutrition, increased educational opportunities, access to the Internet and technology and using renewable energy sources.
+The people of Okurase have a vision of rural African villages with safe water and proper sanitation, economic self-sufficiency, improved health and nutrition, increased educational opportunities, access to the Internet and technology and using renewable energy sources.

 Through six key objectives, we work to accomplish this vision.
-These overarching objectives are focused on transforming lives by creating collaborative, sustainable, and integrated solutions with a particular focus on women and orphans & vulnerable children.
+These overarching objectives are focused on transforming lives by creating collaborative, sustainable, and integrated solutions with a particular focus on women and vulnerable children.

 The Six Objectives

-• Economic Self-Sufficiency - Support economic growth through relevant, comprehensive skills and vocational training and guide small businesses.
+- Economic Self-Sufficiency - Support economic growth through relevant, comprehensive skills and vocational training and guide small businesses.

-• Education and Technology - Establish a skills and vocational training program and nursery to senior high school integrated with technology to increase educational opportunities.
+- Education and Technology - Establish an educational program nursery to senior high school integrated with technology to increase educational opportunities.

-• Health and Nutrition - Provide access to quality health care and promote health and nutrition programs to reduce illnesses and early mortality as well as implement organic farming methods to improve health and economic benefit to the farmers.
+- Health and Nutrition - Provide access to quality health care and promote health and nutrition programs to reduce illnesses and early mortality as well as implement organic farming methods to improve health and economic benefit to the farmers.

-• Water and Sanitation - Maintain a safe, clean water system, implement a sustainable toilet system and establish a pattern of environmental cleanliness.
+Water and Sanitation - Maintain a safe, clean water system, implement a sustainable toilet system and establish a pattern of environmental cleanliness.

 Programs and Projects